data-analysis

 The solar company owned by Tesla is SolarCity, which Tesla acquired in November 2016 for approximately $2.6 billion in an all-stock deal.
 SolarCity was founded in 2006 by Elon Musk's cousins Lyndon and Peter Rive, with Musk as chairman.
 After the acquisition, Tesla discontinued the SolarCity brand and now sells solar products directly under the Tesla name.

-TL;DR: Tesla acquired SolarCity in November 2016 for approximately $2.6 billion in an all-stock deal, then killed the SolarCity brand entirely by 2019.
-Today Tesla sells two solar products: conventional solar panels and the Tesla Solar Roof, tempered glass tiles with integrated cells that cost $40,000 to $80,000 depending on roof size.
-Both products pair with the Powerwall 3 battery (13.5 kWh).
-Tesla's panel pricing sits near the national average of $2.58 per watt (EnergySage, 2024), which sounds fine until you realize Tesla doesn't allow competitive quotes and has received consistently mixed customer service reviews.
-It isn't the hands-down best choice for most homeowners.
-If you want Powerwall integration and like the brand ecosystem, it's worth a quote.
-If you just want the best value on a standard panel install, compare at least three NABCEP-certified independent installers before deciding.
+TL;DR: Tesla acquired SolarCity in November 2016 for approximately $2.6 billion in an all-stock deal, then killed the SolarCity brand by 2019.
+Today Tesla sells conventional solar panels and the Tesla Solar Roof, tempered glass tiles with integrated cells costing $40,000 to $80,000 depending on roof size.
+Both pair with the Powerwall 3 battery (13.5 kWh).
+Tesla's panel pricing sits near the national average of $2.58 per watt (EnergySage, 2024), but Tesla doesn't allow competitive quotes and has consistently mixed service reviews.
+If you want Powerwall integration and the brand ecosystem, it's worth a quote.
+For the best value on a standard panel install, compare at least three NABCEP-certified independent installers first.

 The Tesla-SolarCity Acquisition: What Happened?